-- for each value of the predictor (x_i), select a number of points on either side of that value (usually done symmetrically)-this set of points will be the 'neighbourhood'. - compute an expected value of the outcome at x_i-this can be computed as: - a simple average of the y values of the observations in the neighbourhood (running mean smoother) - the predicted value from a simple linear regression through the observations in the neighbourhood (running line smoother) - the predicted value from a weighted linear regression through the observations in the neighbourhood (lowess smoother) so that points close to x_i get larger weight-the most usual form of weighting is Cleveland's tricube weighting (Cleveland, 1979)

-- the predicted value from a weighted polynomial regression through the observations in the neighbourhood (local polynomial smoother)-weight can be based on a variety of distributions (eg normal, Epanechnikov etc) (beyond the scope of this book). - repeat the process for all values of x in the range of the dataset.
+- compute an expected value of the outcome at x_i-this can be computed as: - a simple average of the y values of the observations in the neighbourhood (running mean smoother) - the predicted value from a simple linear regression through the observations in the neighbourhood (running line smoother) - the predicted value from a weighted linear regression through the observations in the neighbourhood (lowess smoother) so that points close to x_i get larger weight-the most usual form of weighting is Cleveland's tricube weighting (Cleveland, 1979) - the predicted value from a weighted polynomial regression through the observations in the neighbourhood (local polynomial smoother)-weights can be based on a variety of distributions (eg normal, Epanechnikov etc) (beyond the scope of this book) - repeat the process for all values of x in the range of the dataset.

 The size of the neighbourhood can be controlled by setting the bandwidth.
-A bandwidth of 0.8 means 80% of all of the data goes into the neighbourhood used to estimate each point.
+A bandwidth of 0.8 means 80% of all of the data go into the neighbourhood used to estimate each point.
 The larger the neighbourhood used for each point, the smoother the line will be, but the greater the danger of missing important features of the relationship.
-Fig. 15.3 shows a lowess smoothed line

-(bandwidth=0.8) superimposed on the scatterplot of birth weight vs gestation length.
-Fig. 15.4 shows running mean, running line, and lowess smoothed lines for the same data.
+Fig. 15.3 shows a lowess smoothed line (bandwidth=0.8) superimposed on the scatterplot of calving to first service interval vs 120-day milk production.
+Fig. 15.4 shows running mean, running line and lowess smoothed lines for the same data.